 Next up on the list is another PlayStation title and one of the more obscure entries in the series, Final Fantasy VIII.
-This game was released in 1999 and I originally received it as a gift in the PC format.
-I didn’t tinker with the PC version very long before life managed to turn my attention to more adult things.
+This game was released in 1999.
+I originally received it as a gift in the PC format.
+I was excited to give it a try but I didn’t get to tinker with the PC version very long before life managed to turn my attention to more adult things.
 A few years later, I ended up snagging a PlayStation copy.
 I have fond memories of playing through this game around the time of 2003-2004, when my son was still an infant.
-I used to sit in my armchair and play FF8 while he slept soundly in his crib.
+I used to sit in my armchair and play FFVIII while he slept soundly in his crib.
 This play session is the first time I have touched the game since then.
-So this was only my second time playing FF8 to completion.
+So this was only my second time playing FFVIII to completion.

 Final Fantasy VIII is quite a bit different than the previous games in the series.
 This game focuses on the character of Squall.
 Squall is a young man and a member of a mercenary academy called Balamb Garden.
 The goal of each student is to graduate and become a “SeeD”.
 When the game first starts, Squall and his companions are preparing to take their final exams.
 Upon graduating, Squall and his teammates are assigned a mission to assist a small group of revolutionaries.
 During this mission, he finds himself involved in a massive effort to save the world from an evil sorceress.
 We’ll stop there in efforts to remain spoiler free.
 But needless to say, the storyline to this title is another epic masterpiece from the storytellers at Squaresoft.
 There’s something here for everyone; fantasy, science fiction, romance, camaraderie, and betrayal.